yaronGithub/Tripza-AI/README.md

 1. **Enter Trip Details**: Specify your destination and travel dates
 2. **Select Preferences**: Choose attraction types that interest you
-3. **Generate Itinerary**: Let TripCraft create your optimized daily plans
+3. **Generate Itinerary**: Let Tripza AI create your optimized daily plans
 4. **View on Map**: See your attractions and routes visualized
 5. **Save & Share**: Keep your plans and share with friends